boots-edu/textbook/source/original/week8b.md

 A function that is declared with no name is an  _anonymous function._

 * So what can we do with this:
-  * We have already seen that we can pass it as a parameter to another method as in “describe” and “test”
+  * We have already seen that we can pass it as a parameter to another method as in "describe" and "test"
   * Many methods in typescript can take a function as a parameter including filter, map, find, reduce, etc.
   * We can use anonymous functions there as well.
   * Since functions are first class objects, we can also store them in variables (i.e. function as value)